Bold Hearts. Brilliant Minds.

 Additional Scholarships

-There are many scholarships, fellowships, internships, prizes, awards and loans available to qualifying UCR students, including National Prestigious Scholarships and Awards and UCR Foundation Scholarships, Fellowships & Awards.
+There are many scholarships, fellowships, internships, prizes, awards, and loans available to qualifying UCR students, including National Prestigious Scholarships and Awards and UCR Foundation Scholarships, Fellowships & Awards.

 Resources & Support